The Complexity of Simple Economics

 Last weekend I was fortunate enough to attend a ceremony honoring the 1986 Nobel Prize winner in economics, and my former professor, James Buchanan for his lifetime contributions to our understanding of the spontaneous order of the market and politics.
 The award was given by the Fund for the Study of Spontaneous Orders at the Atlas Economic Research Foundation.

-Buchanan’s work was discussed in a public session by two other Nobel winners: Amartya Sen and Elinor Ostrom (video of that session is here).
+Buchanan’s work was discussed in a public session by two other Nobel winners: Amartya Sen and Elinor Ostrom.
 In his brief remarks after receiving the award, Buchanan offered some thoughts about the fundamental task of economics and particularly the role of economists as educators.
 I want to share and expand on them here.

 He first noted that the most basic insight of economics is fairly simple: the spontaneous order of the market.
 At the core of the economic way of thinking is the idea that economic coordination requires no coordinator and that an order which serves the interests of all can emerge from the interaction of self-interested choices.
 Although simple, it is also highly counterintuitive when first encountered.

 Buchanan is aware of that counterintuitiveness, which is why he also has argued that economists must repeat this central insight over and over not just in the classroom, but also when we write and speak in public, whether in professional journals or in lay media like this column.
 Through an aphorism Buchanan took from his own teachers and passes on to his students, he reminds us that “it takes varied reiterations to force alien concepts on unwilling minds.”
 That is, we must take every opportunity to impart the simple lesson of spontaneous order, since only through multiple exposures in a variety of contexts will the resistance to the insight break down.